andreiox/aws-cdk-lambda-test-drive/README.md

 Looking to build with aws-cdk the following.

--   [ ] lambda app
+-   [ ] lambda app with code from bucket
 -   [ ] code pipeline
     -   [ ] source: codecommit
     -   [ ] build: upload artifact to s3
-    -   [ ] deploy: cloudformation create or replace changeset
-    -   [ ] deploy: cloudformation execute changeset

 ## usage